MVoltaj/devinci_auto_presence/README.md

 An optimized V2 version will come soon...

 If you find any bugs or have any questions, you can contact me at MVoltaj#6005

+I'm not responsible of any abusal uses of this software